 In the 1970s, 94% of Americans watched one of three television networks at night.
 As if that wasn’t enough, when the president spoke, we all watched because the networks ditched their regular coverage in favor of the White House messaging.
 Different people placed different levels of trust in the media or the president, of course, but we were all getting the same narrative as a starting point.
 That world no longer exists.

 Today, it is certainly possible though difficult, to conduct a quality phone poll.
 Many firms continue to do it well.
-However, it will not be possible much long.
+However, it will not be possible much longer.
 Reasonable people can disagree as to how much longer phone polling can hang on, but the future of polling will be built on digital platforms.
-That’s why I’ve chosen a digital approach for the ScottRasmussen.com Daily Tracking Poll (see Methodology).
+That’s why I’ve chosen a digital approach for all ScottRasmussen.com polls (see Methodology).

 It takes more than a digital platform, though, to generate reliable data.
 It takes a team of top-quality professionals to use the platform appropriately and with rigorous standards.
 That’s why I’ve chosen HarrisX, a leading research company specializing in online surveys, to be my partner at ScottRasmussen.com.
 They will survey one thousand registered voters for us five nights a week.
 Each night’s survey collects responses from diverse panel of Americans and is designed to reflect a nationally-representative sample weighted for gender, region, race/ethnicity, income, political party, education, and other relevant demographics.